project-meucci/thimm.github.io/docs/In Search of Soil/Dr-david-johnson-soil-microbiology-in-search-of-soil-3.md

 ---
-title: Dr. David Johnson - Soil Microbiology | In Search of Soil #3
+title: Dr David Johnson Soil Microbiology In Search Of Soil 3
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2020-10-28)